 The program facilitates access to research and studies for two academic semesters at a German university or any other pertinent non-university institution, such as research labs or archives.
 The 10-month grant period usually starts mid-September.
-Depending on the candidate's academic level, full-time study (graduating seniors) or independent research (doctoral candidates) under the supervision of a German advisor may be possible.
-A formal matriculation with a German university is in any case required and arranged by the Commission.
+Depending on the candidate's academic level, full-time study or independent research under the supervision of a German advisor may be possible.
+A formal matriculation with a German university is in any case usually required and arranged by Fulbright Germany.

 Several grants are reserved for candidates in the performing arts.
 Information on the special application procedures for these grants can be obtained from the Institute of International Education.

 Benefits for the full maintenance grant: